Why Atrial Fibrillation Matters

 View an animation of AFib.

-Usually, the most serious risk from AFib is that it can lead to other medical problems, including:
+AFib can lead to other medical problems, including:

-Learn about the important connection between atrial fibrillation, high blood pressure and stroke.
+Learn about the connection between atrial fibrillation, high blood pressure and stroke.

 How does AFib lead to stroke?

-• The heartbeat seems to quiver (or fibrillate) in an erratic way.
-The upper chambers (the atria) of the heart contract irregularly.
+• The heartbeat seems to quiver in an erratic way.
+The upper chambers of the heart (the atria) contract irregularly.

 • The contraction fails.
 Imagine wringing out a sponge.
 Without a good squeeze, water will still be left in the sponge.
-In the same way, when a heart contraction is either too fast or too uneven, it doesn’t completely squeeze the blood from the atria into the next chamber.
+In the same way, when the heart contracts too fast or unevenly, it doesn’t completely squeeze the blood from the atria into the next chamber.

 • Risks of clotting increase.
-When blood has the opportunity to pool, it also has the opportunity to clot.
+When blood can pool, it can form clots.

 • Clots can travel and cause blockages.
 If a blood clot forms in the atria, it can be pumped out of the heart to the brain.
-This blocks the blood supply to an artery in the brain and causes a stroke.
-This type of stroke is called an embolic stroke or some doctors call it a cardioembolic stroke.
+This can block the blood supply to an artery in the brain and cause a stroke.
+This type of stroke is called an embolic stroke, which is a type of ischemic stroke.

 How does AFib lead to heart failure?

-Heart failure means that the heart isn’t pumping enough blood to meet the body's needs.
-AFib can lead to heart failure because the heart is beating so fast that it never properly fills up with blood to pump out to the body.
+Heart failure means the heart isn’t pumping enough blood to meet the body’s needs.
+AFib can lead to heart failure in part because the heart is beating so fast or unevenly that it never properly fills up with blood to pump out to the body.

-As a result, when the heart doesn't efficiently pump the blood forward with strong contractions, symptoms develop because:
+When the heart doesn’t efficiently pump the blood forward, symptoms develop because:

 • Blood can “back up" in the pulmonary veins, the vessels that return oxygen-rich blood from the lungs to the heart.
 This can cause fluid to back up into the lungs.

 • When AFib causes heart failure, fluid in the lungs can cause fatigue and shortness of breath.
-Oxygen-rich blood is not being delivered to the body and brain, causing physical and mental fatigue and reduced stamina.
-Fluid also can build up in the feet, ankles and legs, causing heart failure-related weight gain.
+Oxygen-rich blood may not be delivered to the body and brain.
+This can cause physical and mental fatigue and weakness.
+Fluid also can build up in the feet, ankles and legs, causing weight gain.

-How does AFib lead to additional heart rhythm problems?
+How does AFib lead to more heart rhythm problems?

 Basic answer: The heart’s electrical system stops working properly and fails to keep the heart chambers in rhythm.